Applying for an alternation allowance

 You will find the alternation allowance application form under Forms

 .
+Fill in the application form and send it to the unemployment fund.
 You can submit your application and supporting documents via our eService

-Please do not fill in the alternation allowance application form or submit it to your unemployment fund until you are about to go on alternation leave.
+Please do not submit the alternation allowance application to your unemployment fund until you are about to go on alternation leave.
 A single application covers the allowance for the whole of your leave.

 We will start processing your application when your alternation leave begins.
 We will contact you if we need any further information.
 You will receive our decision on your alternation allowance in connection with your first payment.